Avaiga/taipy-doc/docs/manuals/running_services/index.md

     gui = tp.Gui(page="# Getting started with *Taipy*") rest = tp.Rest()

-    tp.run([gui, rest], title="Taipy Demo")
+    tp.run(gui, rest, title="Taipy Demo")
 ```

 !!! note "As mentioned, Taipy Rest needs Taipy Core to function, when running the Taipy Rest service, Taipy Core will also run along with it.
-Therefore, Taipy Core will also be together with Taipy Gui and Taipy Rest in the above example."
+Therefore, Taipy Core will also be together with Taipy GUI and Taipy Rest in the example above."